 Summary

-It makes more sense to let Lifting ST, not Striking ST, help meet weapons’ Min ST. This change meshes well with existing rules for lifting, moving, and throwing weights.
-It reasonably extends Lifting ST’s existing combat uses to tasks like drawing bowstrings.
+It makes more sense to let Lifting ST, not Striking ST, help meet weapons’ Min ST. This change meshes well with existing rules for lifting, moving, and throwing weights, and helps unify those rules around the edges.
+It sensibly extends Lifting ST’s existing combat uses to tasks like drawing bowstrings.
 It enhances an interesting distinction between attacking with mass vs with speed.
 It pleases dwarves (and dwarf PCs’ players) mightily.
 It makes sense all around (or so I claim).

 It’s also trivial, probably affecting very few characters in your game.
 Fortunately, it’s a hassle-free change; the only question it raises is whether you want to reprice Lifting ST and Striking ST to an even 4 points each (a pricing change that some players may prefer).